Repair and Leasing Scheme

 - Vacant units associated with a commercial unit, for example, a flat over a shop

 - Unfinished developments, which have been vacant for a significant amount of time

 If your vacant property is suitable for social housing, the cost of necessary repairs is paid up-front by the local authority or approved housing body (AHB).
 You then lease, or make the property available, to the local authority or AHB, who will use it for social housing.
 You will get an agreed rental payment from the local authority or AHB and the value of the repairs will be gradually offset against this rental payment over a specified period.

-The Department of Housing, Local Government and Heritage has published these FAQs about the scheme.
+The Department of Housing, Local Government and Heritage has information about the scheme.

 If you notice a vacant home in your area, you can report this to your local authority using the online form on vacanthomes.ie.
 The local authority will investigate and, if appropriate, work to bring the vacant home back into use.

 Certain conditions must be met for a property to qualify for the scheme.

 - The property must have been vacant for at least 12 months before you apply to the Repair and Leasing Scheme.
 You will need to provide proof that it has been vacant for this time.